Vigemus/iron.nvim/README.md

         block_deviders = { "# %%", "#%%" },
       }
     },
+    -- set the file type of the newly created repl to ft -- bufnr is the buffer id of the REPL and ft is the filetype of the -- language being used for the REPL. repl_filetype = function(bufnr, ft)
+      return ft
+      -- or return a string name such as the following -- return "iron"
+    end,
     -- How the repl window will be displayed
     -- See below for more information
     repl_open_cmd = require('iron.view').bottom(40),